lemuelkumarga/bible-network/README.md

 ![png](README_files/README_9_0.png)

 By the 1st year, we will have only completed 18% of the books on the bible.
-If this is not discouraging enough, after a further year, we would still not have completed the Old Testament (Law to Prophets).
-However, upon reaching the New Testament (Gospels to Apocalyptic) at the middle of the 2nd year, we could complete the whole set of books within 9 months.
-The Old Testament is more than 3 times longer than the New Testament!
+If this is not discouraging enough, after a further year, we would still not have completed the Old Testament (<span class="yellow-text">Law</span> to <span class="red-text">Prophets</span>).
+However, upon reaching the New Testament (<span class="blue-text">Gospels</span> to <span class="green-text">Apocalyptic</span>), we could complete the whole set of books within 9 months.
+The Old Testament is at least 3 times longer than the New Testament!

 ####  Chapter Length

-Assuming that the average human reads <a href="http://www.readingsoft.com/">200 words per minute</a>, we can also estimate how long it will take to read 1 chapter every day:
+Assuming that the average human reads <a href="http://www.readingsoft.com/" target="_blank">200 words per minute</a>, we can also estimate how long it will take to read 1 chapter every day:

 ```python